Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Experiments

 To disentangle the contribution of the \textit{Fission} mechanism from the informational gain of the Error Simulator, we conduct an ablation study across three settings: (1) \textbf{GRPO}: The standard baseline without explicit recovery training.
 (2) \textbf{Fission-Static}: Applies the fission update but uses a fixed, generic error message for all errors.\footnote{The static prompt is: ``ERROR: Function call failed.
 Please verify your output format, function name, required parameters, and parameter values are correct.''} (3) \textbf{Fission-Dynamic}: Our full method using the Error Simulator for context-aware feedback.

-Results in Table~\ref{tab:ablation_feedback} reveal a hierarchical improvement.
+Results in Table~\ref{tab:ablation_feedback} show a clear progression from GRPO to Fission-Static to Fission-Dynamic.
 First, Fission-Static consistently outperforms GRPO.
-Even with uninformative feedback, the explicit process of re-sampling and penalizing failed trajectories forces the model to refine its internal state tracking (e.g., +1.25\% on Qwen3-8B Overall Acc).
-This validates that the \textit{structural} intervention of the fission mechanism is inherently valuable.

-Second, Fission-Dynamic yields significant marginal gains.
-The gap between Static and Dynamic (e.g., +3.62\% on Qwen3-4B) underscores the necessity of precise supervision.
-Generic signals fail to guide the model through complex errors, whereas simulated feedback effectively directs the gradient towards correcting specific semantic errors, particularly in the \textit{Miss Param} and \textit{Long Context} subsets.
+Even with uninformative feedback, resampling recovery attempts from failed contexts encourages the model to refine its internal state tracking (e.g., +1.25\% on Qwen3-8B Overall Acc), validating that the \textit{structural} intervention of the fission mechanism is inherently valuable.
+Since Fission-Static uses a fixed generic prompt containing zero teacher-derived information, its gains over GRPO indicate that the fission mechanism itself contributes meaningful learning benefits, rather than merely inheriting information from larger models.
+Second, Fission-Dynamic yields substantial additional gains, especially at 4B and 8B.
+The gap between Static and Dynamic (e.g., +3.62 points on Qwen3-4B) underscores the necessity of precise supervision.
+Generic signals fail to guide the model through complex errors, whereas simulated feedback more effectively guides learning toward correcting specific semantic errors, particularly in the \textit{Miss Param} and \textit{Long Context} subsets.